The attack model of Borg is that the environment of the client process

-There was some discussion about this in #1040 and for Borg some developers concluded this is no problem at all, some concluded this is hard and extremely slow to exploit and thus no problem in practice.
+There was some discussion about this in github issue #1040 and for Borg some developers concluded this is no problem at all, some concluded this is hard and extremely slow to exploit and thus no problem in practice.

 No matter what, there is always the option not to use compression if you are worried about this.

 A borg repository does not hide the size of the chunks it stores (size information is needed to operate the repository).

 The chunks stored in the repo are the (compressed, encrypted and authenticated) output of the chunker.
 The sizes of these stored chunks are influenced by the compression, encryption and authentication.

 The buzhash chunker chunks according to the input data, the chunker’s parameters and the secret chunker seed (which all influence the chunk boundary positions).

 Small files below some specific threshold (default: 512 KiB) result in only one chunk (identical content / size as the original file), bigger files result in multiple chunks.

 This chunker yields fixed sized chunks, with optional support of a differently sized header chunk.
 The last chunk is not required to have the full block size and is determined by the input file size.